Foreigner series: Introduction

 The Foreigner series opens with the failure of a starship.
 A brief preamble to the first book describes a system failure that leaves the faster-than-light colony ship Phoenix stranded in a far-flung reach of space, without any idea of how to get home, completely unable even to locate Sol in the visible stars.
 Phoenix is carrying colonists and equipment to establish a new space station to extend Earth's interstellar trade empire.

 Sketched in the preamble is the heroic effort to refuel Phoenix in the environs of a hostile sun, and navigate the lost starship to a more habitable environment.
 Lost to this effort are many of the best and bravest of the crew.

-The habitable environment that the damaged starship can reach is the homeworld of the atevi, a green and living world, already populated by aliens with steam-age technology.
+The habitable environment that the damaged starship can reach is the homeworld of the atevi, a species with steam-age technology.

 The humans build their station in orbit around the atevi world, but tensions build between the colonists and the Phoenix crew.
 The Pilot's Guild, comfortable with the power it has accrued during the emergency, and stripped of its best elements by the battle to refuel, has become oppressive and oligarchic.
 When the refueled Phoenix leaves to explore the local space and establish a further station, the colonists become restless.

 When Phoenix is slow to return, some of the colonists choose to abandon the station in crude parachuting landers (much akin to NASA's Project Mercury), despite the efforts of the remaining Pilot's Guild to retain the colonists and control, until the space station becomes unviable and is abandoned entirely.